RobinReichert/esp-tag/.github/pull_request_template.md

 ## Checklist
 - [ ] I compiled and tested the code
 - [ ] I have formatted the code using cargo fmt
-- [ ] I updated the documentation if neccessary
+- [ ] I updated the documentation if necessary